rstade/netfcts/README.md

 netfcts depends on branch e2d2-rs-v1 of NetBricks from the fork at https://github.com/rstade/Netbricks.

-Using netfcts and NetBricks requires a local installation as DPDK and some C-libraries for interfacing the Rust code of NetBricks with the DPDK is required.
+Using netfcts and NetBricks requires a local installation as DPDK and some C-libraries for interfacing the Rust code of NetBricks with the DPDK must be installed.
 For further information see the Netbricks [README](https://github.com/rstade/NetBricks/blob/e2d2-rstade/README.md).